 - A walk I do

-– combines instrumental performance with live audio and text processing.
+This work combines instrumental performance with live audio and text processing.
 I asked Carla Rees to send me an informal description of a favourite walk, which I used as found material.

 - B contained

-was commissioned for Paul Roe to perform at the Galway Arts Festival in 2000.
+Commissioned for Paul Roe to perform at the Galway Arts Festival in 2000.
 I wrote this piece very much with Paul in mind, and his particular ability to explore the more experimental timbres contained within the clarinet.

 - Fuga Interna (ascent)

 Composed in 2000 for performance by Philip Mead, one of a series of relatively short works for piano, Fuga Interna, started in 1997.

 - Fuga Interna (begin)